Unit 12.2B · Term 2

 Q2: What is the difference between a first-line indent and a hanging indent?

 In a first-line indent, only the first line is pushed in.
-In a hanging indent, all lines except the first line are indented.
+In a hanging indent, all lines except the first line are indented (used for bibliographies).

-Q3: How do headers and footers help prevent plagiarism?
+Q3: How do headers and footers help prevent plagiarism and identify your work?

-By consistently including ownership information, author names, and project titles at the top or bottom of every single page of the document.
+By consistently including ownership information (Candidate Name, Center Number) and project titles at the top or bottom of every single printed page.